atomable/runtime/README.md

 ## Roadmap

 Here is a list of things we want to do in this project, feel free to help us out!

-- Add parameter validators (stringNotEmpty, stringLength, intBetween, etc. That sort of thing.)
+- Add parameter validators (stringNotEmpty, stringLength, intBetween, etc. That sort of thing...)
--
+- Support multiple cloud providers

 ## Links
 - [atomable.io](atomable.io)